Parthenon: Optical refinements

 The close measurement of the Parthenon in the nineteenth century revealed that the temple deviated from strict rectilinearity through several optical refinements.
 (Note: First published in Hoffer, Allgemeine Bauzeitung (1838), perhaps also an observation made independently by Pennethorne and published in The Elements and Mathematical Principles of the Greek Architects and Artists (London 1844).
 See Goodyear, 1912, pp.3-5 for discussion.)
-First, the stylobate is curved, bulging upward at the center—by 10.3 cm over 70 m (a 1/700 ratio)—with a corresponding curvature in the entablature, visible as a slight ridge on the capitals.
+First, the stylobate is curved, bulging upward at the centre—by 10.3 cm over 70 m (a 1/700 ratio)—with a corresponding curvature in the entablature, visible as a slight ridge on the capitals.
 Second, the columns exhibit entasis, i.e., swelling that reduces toward the top, a practice in use by mid-6th century but in Parthenon the effect is subtler with a ratio of 1/550 to 1/600.
 Third, both the columns and naos walls incline slightly inward.
 Fourth, the corner columns are slightly displaced.

 Scholars have proposed several explanations for the curvatures found in Parthenon.
 (Note: Curvature has been observed in a few other Greek temples, e.g., the Temple of Apollo at Corinth from the mid-sixth century BC, and the Library of Celsus at Ephesus, 2nd century AD.)
 The primary explanation is based on the Optical Correction or Irradiance Theory, proposed in An Investigation of the Principles of Athenian Architecture by Francis Penrose in 1851.
 The theory asserts that convex adjustments were made to counteract the concave appearance silhouetted objects can have to the human eye.
 Others attribute the refinements to structural, such as drainage, or aesthetic considerations rather than perceptual ones.
-In 1978, John Pennethorne's The Geometry and Optics of Ancient Architecture argued that curvilinear nature of the Parthenon was a deteriberate design choice, supporting Penrose's conclusions and corresponding with Vitruvius' account of the Scamilli impares.
+In 1878, John Pennethorne's The Geometry and Optics of Ancient Architecture argued that curvilinear nature of the Parthenon was a deliberate design choice, supporting Penrose's conclusions and corresponding with Vitruvius' account of the Scamilli impares.
 Karl Bötticher believed the deviations resulted from structural settlement, while William Henry Goodyear viewed them as symbolic and aesthetic.

 Another refinement relates to the Doric order's angle, that is the challenge of spacing columns, metopes, and triglyphs so the frieze ends correctly at the corners, known as contraction problem.
 At the Parthenon, the architects to resolve this problem varied the length of the metopes, between 1.175 and 1.37 m, and 'overcontracting' the corner incolumnations.

+The mathematician Alain Goriely in a paper titled "The illusion of illusions: there are no optical corrections in the Parthenon" has argued the claim of optical refinements is "one of the oldest and most enduring myths in human history", noting that they are "either unsupported by evidence or too small to have a perceptible effect under typical viewing conditions".